Codecademy Practice

 Using @keyframes, create an animation called

-that applies a vertical translate down transform with just one step at 50%.
-Then in the animation property shorthand, use the namefloat
+floatthat applies a vertical translate down transform with just one step at 50%.
+Then in the animation property shorthand, use the namefloatas your animation name.
+Here you have some examples that use keyframe animations. -

 There are other values that you can pass to the animation property shorthand.
 Make the duration of the animation be